5 Tips for a Small Business to Combat a Cyber Attack

 - Follow Data Protection Practices

 It is hard to foresee cyber-attacks, theft of devices, or loss of equipment or media resulting from a flood or fire.
 So, it is better to have a data back-up beforehand to recover deleted or formatted files with the help of a certified recovery engineer later on.
-Alternatively, use the method of data encryption to protect the important files from corruption, loss and unauthorized access.
+Alternatively, use the method of data encryption to protect important files from corruption, loss, and unauthorized access.